WordPress/book/Content/Part 4/27-update-notifications.md

 Therefore, despite the extensive discussion on wp-hackers, [WordPress 2.3 was launched as planned](http://wordpress.org/news/2007/09/wordpress-23/), with the following note in the announcement post:

 > Our new update notification lets you know when there is a new release of WordPress or when any of the plugins you use has an update available.
-It works by sending your blog URL, plugins, and version information to our new api.wordpress.org service which then compares it to the plugin database and tells you whats (SIC) the latest and greatest you can use.
+It works by sending your blog URL, plugins, and version information to our new api.wordpress.org service which then compares it to the plugin database and tells you whats (sic) the latest and greatest you can use.

 The project also published the [first version of a privacy policy on WordPress.org](http://lists.wordpress.org/pipermail/wp-hackers/2007-September/015014.html).